Upcoming Paid Online Courses (313)

 This course is not only for those planning to attend the Bootcamp.
-If you are beginning to design a product or service to meet your customers needs, this course will point you in the right direction whether you continue to the Bootcamp or not.
+If you are asking yourself the big question "How will my innovation make money?" this could will help you find the answers to meet your goals, whether you continue to the Bootcamp or not.

 This course is particularly useful for:

 - Corporate entrepreneurs building a new product line;

 - Scientists and engineers commercializing a new technology;

 - Entrepreneurs whose innovations have created radically new markets;

 - Educators, particularly former entrepreneurs, who are beginning to teach entrepreneurship;

 - Policymakers who work to energize the innovation ecosystems in their regions.

 In short, Entrepreneurship 103 is your guide to creating a profitable and sustainable business.